 How will this unit compare with existing offerings?

-The closest comparison would be the Zoom H6 ($319.99).
+The closest comparison would be the Zoom H6 (Price not available).
 It too offers 6 inputs (2 onboard, 4 XLR/TRS) with detachable microphones, but lacks 32-bit recording and a touchscreen.

 How will the X8 perform for field recordists?
-It’s impossible to know right now.
-However it appears to be a compelling option worth considering upon its release later this year.
+It appears to be a compelling option worth considering upon.

 - Learn more about the Tascam Portacapture X8.